-'Hear Me By Any Means Necessary' — Charlottesville Is Forced To Redefine Civility
+'Hear Me By Any Means Necessary': Charlottesville Is Forced To Redefine Civility

 "The biggest fear I have for our local community is that this environment is now just inviting a small faction to come in and speak," Hill says.
 "It's going to continue to turn away others from sharing their voice."

-Former Mayor Mike Signer says the whole point of government is being able to deliberate and make decisions together.
-"When you replace that with showmanship and bullying, and at the very worst just basically might makes right," Signer says.
+Signer, the former mayor, says the whole point of government is being able to deliberate and make decisions together.
+"When you replace that with showmanship and bullying, and at the very worst just basically 'might makes right,' " Signer says.
 "That really is dangerous to democracy."

-Council members are split on whether city business being helped or hindered.
+Council members are split on whether city business is being helped or hindered.
 Bellamy says it might take a little longer, but work is getting done.
 For instance, the council established a minority business development fund last month.
 But at the same meeting a woman was shamed by another speaker for raising issues about sidewalk access.

 Charlottesville's longest serving council member, Kathy Galvin, says she doesn't think the current environment is conducive to solving the city's chronic equity issues.
-"If we get to the point where we can't tolerate differences of opinion then we create a chaotic situation and we don't govern," Galvin says.
+"If we get to the point where we can't tolerate differences of opinion, then we create a chaotic situation and we don't govern," Galvin says.

 Others see it as democracy evolving.

-"It is a messy seeming process," says Andrea Douglas, director of the Jefferson School African American Heritage Center in Charlottesville.
+"It is a messy-seeming process," says Andrea Douglas, director of the Jefferson School African American Heritage Center in Charlottesville.
 "The reality of any movement that changes the course of black people's lives is not about civil discourse," Douglas says.
 "There is no movement in America that changes the course of American democracy, including the Revolution, that was about civil discourse."

-In recent months, things have calmed down at Charlottesville City Council.
+In recent months, things have calmed down at the Charlottesville City Council.
 But people are of different minds as to whether a new climate is taking root, or whether citizens here are simply exhausted by the hard work of reconciliation.